CSB-at-ZIB/BioPARKIN/README.md

 ## Technical Overview

 BioPARKIN is the graphical user interface (GUI) building upon PARKINcpp.
-PARKINcpp is another of our projects and can be found at the [accompanying github repository](http://github.com/CSB-at-ZIB/PARKINcpp).
+PARKINcpp is another of our projects and can be found at the [accompanying github repository](http://github.com/CSB-at-ZIB/PARKINcpp). **Note: That repo doesn't exist, yet.
+It will, soon! :)**

 PARKINcpp is the numerical core that is used by BioPARKIN.
 It's written in performance-optimized C++ and is also available under the LGPL 3.0.